CoBrALab/twolevel_ants_dbm/README.md

 affine jacobian added to account for bulk volume changes. ``relative`` and ``absolute`` files are generally expected to be used for statistical analysis.

+# Requirements

+In addition to the python packages listed in ``requirements.txt``, this pipeline relies on the [ANTsX/ANTs](https://github.com/ANTsX/ANTs) tools v2.3.1 or newer.
+Note that in earlier releases, a bug in the ``antsMultivariateTemplateConstruction2.sh`` script aggressively strips all periods from the input filenames breaking the naming expected by ``twolevel_dbm.py``.
+Either avoid using periods in your filenames or install ANTs version https://github.com/ANTsX/ANTs/commit/412bb8fef534c0e9b6c1fc22c39492ab46ea22e4 or newer.

 # Full help

 ```